Glossary of Gambling Terms A-Z | Sports Betting Definitions

 Off The Board

-- The first betting line posted for a sporting event.
+- The initial betting line made public by a bookie for a sporting event.

-- A wager where you bet on the combined scores of both teams will be above a specified Total.
+- A bet placed on the total scores of both teams in a sporting event combined.
+Typically, bets are made that it will be above a specified total amount.

-- A bet on two or more teams in which all the teams must win to receive a higher payout.
-If one of the teams loses then your wager is graded a loss.
+- Betting on two or more teams at a time.
+All teams must win in order to receive the highest payout.
+If one team loses, it is considered a loss.

 Prop (Proposition) Bet